Matrix vs. Telegram

 Disabled and deleted account handling Disabling an account is reversible until one year after disabling.
 Accounts that do not login for a year get automatically deleted.
 Messages from deleted accounts survive for one more year from deletion.
 Disabling an account is usually irreversible.
 Messages from disabled accounts are not sent to further users and servers.
 Rooms created by disabled accounts stay.

-Ads Popular channels now carry ads that you cannot opt out.
-It is technically possible for a homeserver to insert ads, but there are no known occurrences.
+Ads Popular channels now show ads for free users.
+Users with premium subscription do not see ads It is technically possible for a homeserver to insert ads, but there are no known occurrences.

 Network access IPv4 supported, IPv6 broken. *Most if not all homeservers participating in the public federation have IPv4 connectivity but IPv6 connectivity varies from homeserver to homeserver..